Bug #6650

 Hint: Use haproxy with SNI and forget the ports.
 See https://github.com/PiBa-NL/pfsense-haproxy-package-doc/wiki (and yes, you can use it for pfSense webGUI as well, as long as you move the webGUI to a custom port instead of 443.)

-Updated by NOYB NOYB about 8 years ago
+Updated by NOYB NOYB over 8 years ago

 A potential workaround may be to use a different host name for other NAT'ed ports.

-Updated by Adam Piasecki almost 8 years ago
+Updated by Adam Piasecki about 8 years ago

 Having same issue, all HTTP sites are also broken like the original example.
 Need option in pfsense to disable HSTS.